daos-stack/daos/docs/admin/predeployment_check.md

 !!! warning
     Do not change these when running under `systemd` control.
-    If these directories need to be changed, then make sure that they match the RuntimeDirectory setting in the /usr/lib/systemd/system/daos_agent.service
+    If these directories need to be changed, insure they match the RuntimeDirectory setting in the /usr/lib/systemd/system/daos_agent.service
     and /usr/lib/systemd/system/daos_server.service configuration files.
     The socket directories will be created and removed by `systemd` when the